 Whether you are a manager, director, vice president, or CEO of a company, you cannot and should not skip your personal meetings with your direct staff.
 If you do, you will miss out on a wealth of information and your opportunity to develop motivated employees and the next generation of leaders.

 A One-on-One meeting is a way for a manager or team leader to stay connected to a team member and stay aligned with projects and goals.
-Also, if the team member is struggling to overcome challenges, the manager can assist.
+If the team member is struggling to overcome challenges, the manager can assist.
 It is also an excellent way for the team members to stay connected to their manager to understand their business priorities and decision-making processes.
-One-on-One sessions are motivational for the employee and important for the supervisor to stay up-to-date.
+One-on-one sessions are motivational for the employee and important for the supervisor to stay up-to-date.

 It all starts with a conversation.